 Any time that the QuickBooks Connector is able to post to QuickBooks from HoudiniEsq, you will see an icon indicating that the connection is active and ready.

-This includes the Pre-Bill, Invoicing, and Trust screens.
+This includes the Pre-Bill, Invoice Payment, and Trust screens.

 Clicking this icon will toggle whether the item you are about to add will be posted to QuickBooks.
 Otherwise, simply add the entry as you normally do in HoudiniEsq.

 To uninstall the HoudiniEsq Quickbooks Connector go to the Control Panel.
-Find Houdini ESQ QuickBooks Connector.
+Open Programs and Features, and find Houdini ESQ QuickBooks Connector.
 Right-click and choose uninstall.